Dr Aafia Siddiqui: In Her Own Words

 According to the US indictment, Aafia Siddiqui was extradited to the US from Afghanistan for allegedly, “unlawfully, willingly, and knowingly...[prepared to]use a deadly and dangerous weapon and...forcibly assault, resist, oppose, impede, intimidate, and interfere.”
 Also she is alleged to have attempted to kill officers and employees of the United States.
 These trumped up charges were the best the American prosecutors could come up with after 5 gruesome years poor Aafia lived through in their hands.
 Nothing related to terrorism could be included in the ludicrous charges.

 Before her sentencing, Aafia Siddiqui's life was effectively destroyed by years of horrific daily tortures, repeated rapes, and other terrible abuses in Balgram Prison at America's Bagram Air Base, Afghanistan (Afghan equivalent of Guantanamo Prison).
-America had turned her very worst on a defenceless lady; torture agents, overdose on steroids, felt uninhibited to commit the most horrific crimes against her knowing full well they enjoy complete immunity from prosecution and accountability.
+America had turned her very worst on a defenseless lady; torture agents, overdosed on steroids, felt uninhibited to commit the most horrific crimes against her knowing full well they enjoy complete immunity from prosecution and accountability.
 Well, in this world.
-To date, America puts itself above the law and refuses to be a signatory to the International Criminal Court (ICC) where the depraved creatures whose claim to being humans are at best feeble could be forced to account for their horrific crimes.
+To date, America puts itself above the law and refuses to be a signatory to the International Criminal Court (ICC) where the depraved creatures who tortured her, depraved creatures whose only claims to being humans are at best feeble could be forced to account for their horrific crimes.
 Instead America continues to pursue Bilateral Immunity Agreements (BIAs) with other countries just to ensure immunity for US nationals from ICC.